1 Getting Started with Data in R

 packages using the ggplot2

 package for data visualization.
-You’ll see that data visualization is a powerful tool to add to your toolbox for data exploration that provides additional insight to what the View()
+Data visualization is a powerful tool to add to your toolbox for data exploration that provides additional insight to what the View()

 and glimpse()